Be You! 1 (Dance)

 Extensions

-Write a reflection that explains why you chose your movements.
+Write a sentence that explains why you chose each movement in your sequence.
+Be sure to describe the size of your movement.

 About